Meet The ACL Leadership Team

 Christian Norman, Vice Principal, Curriculum and Learning – I am a highly experienced teacher, leader and manager in the education sector having had a long and successful career in education.
 I have a broad knowledge of the adult education sector and am passionate about the opportunities that it provides the residents of Essex.
 I have developed a large range of community and accredited courses up to postgraduate level.
 I formerly chaired the Colchester Aimhigher Partnership and am particularly keen that all learners are inspired and progress to achieve their goals.

-Amanda Rawlings, Commercial Manager – I have worked within Post 16 education for the past 18 years.
+Amanda Rawlings, Commercial Manager – I have worked within Post 16 education since 2001.
 My roles have included Career & Training Coordinator, Business Development Manager and Youth Programmes Manager.
-I’ve been at ACL since March 2016 and am proud to be a part of this fantastic service.
+I joined ACL in March 2016 and am proud to be a part of this fantastic service.
 I have responsibility for ensuring that we raise the profile of ACL across the county and generate new opportunities and income streams for our service.
 We need to ensure that we are sustainable & financially fit for the future so that we can continue to support the learning needs of our residents and businesses.

 Claire Maynard, Business Operations Manager – My role includes overseeing the customer service, premises, catering and pre-school / nursery teams across all of our centres.
 One of our main focuses is to ensure that the centres develop into welcoming, inspiring hubs of the community and utilised to the maximum.
 I have worked on and off for Essex County Council since 2005 and have used opportunities to develop my career by moving around the huge organisation.
 I love working with people, a good business process and a complex problem to get stuck into!
 You will see me all over as working across the service, I could be anywhere but occasionally I get to work at my base in Basildon which is a lovely 10 minute commute on a good day and does not involve the A12!